lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 }
 ```

 #### 3.4.
-New Boosted Exit Requests
+New target limit modes

-Now modules should be able to signal Validator Exit Bus Oracle about the necessity of sending a request to exit validators at a specific operator without being tied to demand in the Withdrawal Queue.
-To implement this improvement, the target validators limit should be able to have 3 possible states: "disabled", "soft mode", and "forced mode".
+Now it should be possible to update the target validators limit using 3 modes instead of 2: "disabled", "soft mode", and "forced mode".
 The `updateTargetValidatorsLimits` public method should be updated to support this change.
 The existing `TargetValidatorsCountChanged` event also should be updated.

 ```solidity
 event TargetValidatorsCountChanged(uint256 indexed nodeOperatorId, uint256 targetValidatorsCount, uint256 targetLimitMode);